A Maple Donut Cake Recipe for Donut Lovers

 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.
 I still have a deal that I’ll send a basic kitchen scale to the first ten U.S. readers who sign up for my newsletter and leave a comment to promise they will start weighing out all of their ingredients!

 Yes, you can freeze the completed cake, though if you can it would be better to freeze the whole cooled cake prior to glazing.
 Wrap it well in a double layer of plastic wrap and then a layer of foil.

 Of course.
 So many options, all so easy to do.
 Just start with confectioner’s sugar and add flavoring (e.g. vanilla) and a bit of liquid (e.g. milk or cream or lemon juice or orange juice or…) until it’s a pourable consistency.

-If you have a bundt pan that holds 12-15 cups, just double the recipe, and expect that the cake will need to bake for longer (45-55 minutes in the NY Times recipe).
-Or make donut muffins – those will have a shorter baking time (usually 15-20 minutes).
+If you have a bundt pan that holds 12-15 cups, just double the recipe, and expect that the cake will need to bake for longer.
+That’s 45-55 minutes according to the NY Times recipe.
+Or make donut muffins.
+Muffins will have a shorter baking time, usually 15-20 minutes.

 Maple donut cake recipe